CD-Squared-Tech/cd-squared-tech.github.io/CONTRIBUTING.md

    - If you encounter any issues while using or testing the website, report them following the issue template.

 3. Documentation:
-   - Help improve project documentation, including README.md and inline comments.
+   - Help improve project documentation, including README.md and inline comments. <span style="background-color: #FFFF00">To Do - Create README.md</span>

 4. Design:
    - Contribute your design skills to enhance the visual appeal and user experience of the website.